AkitaShigure/AkitaShigure/README.md

 - 👋 Hi, I’m @AkitaShigure
 - 👀 I’m interested in games and IT technologies
 - 🌱 I’m currently learning Mechanical Engineering
-- 💞️ I’m looking to collaborate on neural network and computer vision
+- 💞️ I’m looking to collaborate on computer vision
 - 📫 How to reach me - lihanjie.muzi@gmail.com

 <!---